thealternator89/ms-azfunc-queue/README.md

 I chose to implement this demo in TypeScript rather than C# for one relatively simple reason.
 When serializing/deserializing data in .NET, unless you go out of your way to do so, only the data specifically defined in your model will be retained, and all other data will be lost.
 The way this concept is handled by JavaScript runtimes is more liberal.
 All data will remain in the models and will be passed through the whole process.

 The types (and type guards) defined in TypeScript will allow us to work safely with the data we care about without being overloaded with fields which may or may not be there just so it can be used in other steps.

+With NPM workspaces this also allows us to more easily share common logic and constants across the various function apps compared to the more cumbersome mechanisms for this in .NET

 ## Limitations of this Demo